neumont-gamedev/neumont-gamedev.github.io/_posts/GameDev-CPP/2024-06-27-gamedev-cpp-sdl.md

 <img src="sdl-zip.jpg" alt="Version" width="65%"/>
 </div>

-+ Create a folder in the Solution directory called "ThirdParty".
++ Create a folder in the Solution directory called "ThirdParty"
-  + **ThirdParty** will contain libraries from external developers to be used in the project.
+  + **ThirdParty** will contain libraries from external developers to be used in the project
 <div align="left">
 <img src="sdl-thirdparty-folder.jpg" alt="ThirdParty Folder" width="65%"/>
 </div>